 On the face of it, Tony Blair and John Howard were the most unlikely partners.
 The young, idealistic British prime minister was the charismatic leader of New Labour, the political personification of Cool Britannia.
 His Australian counterpart was conservative, pragmatic, cautious and, well, dull.
 Not so much a daggy dad as a daggy granddad.

 But despite their differences in politics, personality and style, they enlisted in US president George W. Bush’s modern march of folly that led inexorably to the invasion of Iraq and the multiple calamities that followed.

-Why and how they joined Bush’s crusade to overthrow Iraqi dictator Saddam Hussein is the subject of The Iraq War and Democratic Governance: Britain and Australia Go to War, a new book by Judith Betts and Mark Phythian.
+Why and how they joined Bush’s crusade to overthrow Iraqi dictator Saddam Hussein is the subject of Judith Betts and Mark Phythian’s new book, The Iraq War and Democratic Governance.
 The two academics show how democratic structures and processes — parties, parliaments, cabinets and bureaucracies — can be co-opted, sidelined or neutered when prime ministers, driven by sentiment and perceived national interests, are determined on a course of action — in this case, to follow a powerful ally on the road to disaster.

 Betts and Phythian tell the tale well, methodically comparing the factors and processes that led Howard and Blair to send armed forces to support the American invasion of Iraq in March 2003.
 The two men’s shared belief in the importance of their countries’ relationship with the United States was the primary reason they went to war, though they downplayed its importance when justifying their decisions.